datastax/python-driver/docs/topics/models.rst

         This method is supported on Cassandra 2.0 or later.

+    .. method:: iff(**values)

+        Checks to ensure that the values specified are correct on the Cassandra cluster.
+        Simply specify the column(s) and the expected value(s).
+As with if_not_exists, this incurs a performance cost.

+        If the insertion isn't applied, a LWTException is raised

     .. method:: update(**values)

         Performs an update on the model instance.
 You can pass in values to set on the model